MaximilianLombardo/PySCES/README.md

 - **[references/](references/)**: Reference implementations and resources used as inspiration and guidance for the PySCES project.
   - PISCES: Original R implementation of the PISCES pipeline.
-  - GPU-ARACNE: CUDA implementation of the ARACNe algorithm.
   - single-cell-pipeline: Pipeline for single-cell analysis.
   - TileDB-SOMA: Storage format for single-cell data.
   - cellxgene-census: Documentation for CELLxGENE Census data access.
   - See the [References README](references/README.md) for detailed information about each reference implementation.

+### Experimental Implementations

+- **[pysces/src/pysces/experimental/](pysces/src/pysces/experimental/)**: Alternative implementations that were explored during development but are not part of the main codebase.
+  - PyTorch-based implementations
+  - MLX-optimized implementations for Apple Silicon
+  - See the [Experimental README](pysces/src/pysces/experimental/README.md) for more information.

 ### Archive

 - **[archive/](archive/)**: Archived files and documents that are no longer actively used but are kept for reference.
-  - [debug_scripts/](archive/debug_scripts/): Archived debug and test scripts related to the C++ extensions.

 ## Current Status